bosonprotocol/contracts/README.md

 #### Special deployments

 The following instructions assume you have started a hardhat node (forked or not) using the local node instructions above.
+If you want to deploy the contracts to testnets or mainnet just replace `localhost` with the desired network.
 Calling `npx hardhat deploy` will deploy the protocol contracts.
 Beside that we provide addtional utility script for the following deployment cases:

 - Deploy all protocol contracts and ERC1155NonTransferable (equivalent to v1.0 deployment script)

   ```
-  npx hardhat deploy-with-erc1155
+  npx hardhat deploy-with-erc1155 --network localhost
   ```
 - Deploy only ERC1155NonTransferable and set the metadata uri defined in `.env` file
   ```
-  npx hardhat deploy-erc1155-only
+  npx hardhat deploy-erc1155-only --network localhost
   ```
 - Deploy a set of mock token contracts ERC20, ERC721, ERC1155 and ERC1155NonTransferable which can be used to test conditional commit
   ```
-  npx hardhat deploy-mocks
+  npx hardhat deploy-mocks --network localhost
   ```
 - Deploy a Gate contract on a provided network
   - First run the deploy task to deploy the Boson Protocol contracts to your local node, as described above